The Olympics has been compelling viewing since the opening ceremony.

 And the time difference has meant we wake up every morning to find out which GB athlete, whom I’ve never heard of, winning a medal in a sport I know nothing about!

-And the backstories of our medallists are incredible.
+And the backstories of our medallists has been compelling viewing.
 Well done Team GB

 Gold medals shared, no spectators, mixed medley relays in swimming and mixed triathlon relays, new sports such as skateboarding, surfing, baseball/softball, karate and sport climbing has made this Games unique.
 Let alone the fact that this is the first Olympics that has ever been postponed and taken place the year after!

-But how did the IOC (International Olympic Committee) keep everybody’s interest alive through the pandemic?
+But how did the IOC (International Olympic Committee) keep everybody’s interest alive after the opening ceremony and through the pandemic?
 Christopher Carroll, the Olympic Games’ Director of Digital Engagement and marketing guru, changed the direct-to-consumer (DTC) model to DTP – direct to people.

 People worldwide were only able to connect digitally.
 So Carroll and his Olympic team changed their strategy to a multi-channel content approach that tapped into the public’s desire to connect.